Below are instructions along with a brief video demonstration for project 8 (pointillism with primary colors).

 Pointillism is a style of painting (also referred to as Post-Impressionism) that uses a series of small dots in various color arrangements to explore optical color effects.
 The logic behind this painting style, is that each color is isolated visually, therefore it’s brilliance and purity is untainted by other color mixtures.
 The impressionists attempted to simulate the filtration of light by using small dashes of color.
 The pointillists took that approach one step further, which resulted in a splendor of optical color effects.

-Using a palette of primary colors, you are to create an image that displays an arrangement of at least 2 secondary colors.
+Using a palette of primary colors, you are to create an image that displays an arrangement of at least 2 secondary and/or tertiary colors.
 The image is to be created in a pointillist style.
-In addition to your secondary colors, you may choose to have other colors present.
+In addition to your secondary and tertiary colors, you may choose to have other colors present.
 Below is a list of color choices and variations that may be used.

 Primaries (red, yellow, blue)

 Tertiaries (variations of secondary colors such as red-orange, yellow-orange, red-purple, blue-purple, yellow-green, blue-green)